Roadside Lunch in Missouri

-Last November Don and I stopped for lunch on our way through Arkansas.
+Last November Don and I stopped for lunch, not far from the touristy Branson area.

 Plus, the name Billy Gail's sounded perfect for Arkansas.
 It sounded like something from the old sitcom, Petticoat Junction.